AdesisNetlife/yawds/README.md

 - Support more packages pre-requisites (others SCM, specific binaries)
 - Performs all the setup and configuration from node scripts
 - Better isolation in batch script variables
-- Create a development kit for enviroment customization
+- Create a devkit for enviroment customization automation

 ## License